kaazing/gateway/doc/security/o_aaa_config_authentication.md

 3
 </td>
 <td>
-Define the method ${the.gateway} uses to secure back-end systems and respond to security challenges.
+Define the method the Gateway uses to secure back-end systems and respond to security challenges.
 </td>
 <td>
 [Configure the HTTP Challenge Scheme](p_aaa_config_authscheme.md)